sugimotot/btsdoc-portal/bbf/user_guide/fund_account.md

 ## Deposit

-If you want to deposit or withdraw funds, either in fiat or from other blickchains, You may use a bridge or gateway services to do do.
+If you want to deposit or withdraw funds, either in fiat or from other blickchains, You may use a bridge or gateway service to do so.

 ### Bridge and gateway services